 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Epoetin alfa may sometimes cause or worsen high blood pressure, especially in patients with long-term kidney failure.
 This effect may be caused by the number of red blood cells increasing too quickly, usually within the first 3 months of starting treatment.
-If you have high blood pressure, it should be adequately controlled before beginning treatment with this medication.
-Your blood pressure should be checked frequently.
-Ask your doctor if you should learn how to monitor your own blood pressure.
+If you have high blood pressure, it should be well controlled before beginning treatment with this medication.
+Your blood pressure should be checked often.
+Ask your doctor if you should learn how to check your own blood pressure.
 If high blood pressure develops or worsens, follow your doctor's instructions about diet changes and starting or adjusting your high blood pressure medication.
 Lowering high blood pressure helps prevent strokes, heart attacks, and further kidney problems.
-Keep all laboratory appointments to have your blood count (hemoglobin) tested regularly to reduce the chance of this side effect.
+Keep all laboratory appointments to have your red blood cell count (hemoglobin) tested regularly to reduce the chance of this side effect.

 Get medical help right away if you have any very serious side effects, including: seizures.